-While searching for colleges to attend to pursue a degree in meteorology, I visited the University of Oklahoma during OU/TX Weekend in the Fall of 2003.
+While searching for colleges to attend to pursue a degree in meteorology, Pat visited the University of Oklahoma during OU/TX Weekend in the Fall of 2003.
 Pat toured Sarkeys Energy Center and learned about the School of Meteorology, and at that point, Pat discovered that the University of Oklahoma and NOAA partners were in the early stages of constructing the National Weather Center.
-I saw a scale model of the National Weather Center along with the blueprints and knew instantly that the University of Oklahoma was the place to go to become a meteorologist.
+Pat saw a scale model of the National Weather Center along with the blueprints and knew instantly that the University of Oklahoma was the place to go to become a meteorologist.
 The rest is history!

-The National Weather Center was a big part of my life, and I wanted others to have that same appreciation for this amazing facility, so when discussions began about providing student-led tours of the building, I jumped at the opportunity and was part of the original group of National Weather Center tour guides!
+The National Weather Center was a big part of Pat’s life, so he wanted others to have that same appreciation for this amazing facility, so when discussions began about providing student-led tours of the building, Pat jumped at the opportunity and was part of the original group of National Weather Center tour guides!
 Currently, Pat is the only remaining individual of that initial group that still provides tours.

 Pat graduated with a Bachelor of Science in Meteorology with Special Distinction from the University of Oklahoma in 2008, and received his Master of Science in Meteorology from the University of Oklahoma in 2010.
-Being in a professional work environment while studying and taking classes afforded me a lot of opportunities for collaboration with different National Weather Center partners.
-I was able to take part in a number of field campaigns (field work!) that directed my interest and studies.
+Being in a professional work environment while studying and taking classes afforded Pat a lot of opportunities for collaboration with different National Weather Center partners.
+Pat was able to take part in a number of field campaigns (field work!) that directed his interest and studies.

 Currently, Pat is a Research Associate with the OU Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) as part of the Severe Weather Applications Technology Transfer Team (SWAT) within the NOAA National Severe Storms Laboratory (NSSL) Warning Research Development Division (WRDD).
-We are tasked with developing and testing algorithms and techniques to improve short-term probabilistic prediction and nowcasting to assist forecasters with the warning-decision-making process.
+This group is tasked with developing and testing algorithms, products, tools, and techniques to improve short-term probabilistic prediction and nowcasting to assist forecasters with the warning-decision-making process.